pclambert/website/content/software/stpm2_standsurv/standardized_survival.md

 ```

-Each of the  `atn()` options creates s standardized survival curve.
+Each of the  `atn()` options creates a standardized survival curve.
 Here a covariate (or covariates) can be set to take specific values.
 Any covariates not specified keep their observed values.
 Thus we are just implementing the equation above.
-The `timevar()` option give the
+The `timevar()` option gives the
 name of the variable that gives the survival times in which to evaluate the survival function.
 I have already defined a variable `timevar`
 above to be 50 rows ranging from 0 to 10.
-The `ci` option requests that confidence intervals be calculate.
-Standard errors are either obatined
+The `ci` option requests that confidence intervals be calculated.
+Standard errors are either obtained
 using the delta-method or M-estimation.
 The default is the delta-method (for standardized survival).
 The `contrast()` option asks for a comparison
 of the two survival curves with the `difference` argument asking to take differences in the standardized survival curves.
-By deafult `at1` is the reference,
+By deafault `at1` is the reference,
 i.e. the contrast will be `at2`-`at1`, but this can be changed using the `atref()` option.

 The command will create the following variables, `_at1`, `_at2`, `_contrast2_1`.
 These are the default names, but can be changed using the `atvar()` and